YoussefSamaan/Splendor-Game/README.md

    up.
 This is because the game service needs to be registered with the lobby service.
 To fix this, go to localhost:4242. login with username "maex" and password "abc123_ABC123".
 Then, add the game service by clicking on the "Admin Zone", and name the service splendor, and password also "abc123_ABC123".
-Then, restart the docker container by running the following
+Then, restart the server container by running the following
     command:
      ```bash
-     docker-compose down
      docker-compose up
      ```
+   **Note 2:**
+   LS database container does not have a volume mounted to it, so running docker-compose down will remove all data in the database (including the registered game service).
 5. Edit client/config.py to set the IP address of the server to the IP address of the machine running the docker container.
 6. Run the client by running the main.py file in the client directory.
 7. Play the game and have fun!
 8. To stop the server, run the following command in the root directory of the project:
     ```bash
-    docker-compose down
+    docker-compose stop
     ```

 ## Authors